stfc/PSyclone/doc/dynamo0p3.rst

   component.

 * ``w3`` is the space of scalar functions with full discontinuity.
+  All dofs lie within the cell volume and are not shared across the cell boundaries.

 Additional function spaces required for representation of scalar or component-wise vector variables are: